HANDS-Research-Group/HNN_Soil_Reaction_Front/README.md

 ## Installation

 0. Download this repo as a zip file to your local computer.
 Unzip the downloaded file.
-1. Make sure all of the dependencies are installaed before running the HNN codes.
+1. Make sure all of the dependencies are installed before running the HNN codes.
 The list of dependencies is listed below

 #### Dependencies